-Watching the leaves turn to brilliant colors like gold, amber, and red is something else.
+Watching the leaves turn to brilliant colors like gold, amber, and red is an annual treat for everyone at our garden centers.
 It’s quite enjoyable to observe the changing trees and kaleidoscope of hues as we’re driving around town, but what’s better than admiring these colorful transitions in your own backyard?
 Not only can trees give your landscape that cherished autumn vibrancy—shrubs and vines can play a part, too.

-You can even help maximize fall color in your yard by protecting leaves from getting burnt during the heat of the summer (as best you can) and avoiding fertilizing deciduous trees and shrubs too close to the end of the season.
+Here we discuss our favorite colorful fall trees, shrubs, and vines to get bright displays for the whole season.
+And a coyuple quick tips: you can help maximize fall color in your yard by protecting leaves from getting burnt during the heat of the summer (as best you can) and avoiding fertilizing deciduous trees and shrubs too close to the end of the season.

 The Science Behind Fall Color